๐Ÿ‘จโ€๐Ÿ’ป

 Background

 If you are using the Socialstream + Jetstream stack, you may want to opt-in to Fortify's Two Factor Authentication mechanics.
 When logging in via Socialstream, we have had to override two fundamental authentication classes with our own.
-The first is to create our own eloquent user provider (found here and registered here).
-The second is to create our own version of Fortify's login pipeline and use our own RedirectIfTwoFactorAuthenticatable class (which extends Fortify's one, but overrides the validateCredentials logic with our own).
+The first is to create our own eloquent user provider (found and registered ).
+The second is to create our own version of Fortify's and use our own RedirectIfTwoFactorAuthenticatable class (which extends Fortify's one, but overrides the validateCredentials logic with our own).

-If you're overriding the authentication pipeline to handle custom business logic (for example, to check if a user has been blocked by an admin and redirect away if so) you will need to make sure you include the same logic we use our RedirectIfTwoFactorAuthenticatable override, to make sure that login with socialstream providers still works.
+If you're overriding the authentication pipeline to handle custom business logic (for example, ) you will need to make sure you include the same logic we use our RedirectIfTwoFactorAuthenticatable override, to make sure that login with socialstream providers still works.

 use App\Models\User;